Playing a part in Southland's future

-Over a few years, the forum is meeting regularly to work through the aspirations, values and objectives the Southland community hold for our water and land.
+Over a few years, the forum has been meeting regularly to work through the aspirations, values and objectives the Southland community hold for our water and land.

 The forum is looking to identify the regulatory and non‑regulatory methods to achieve the community’s values and objectives.
 Ultimately a plan change will be required and notified in order to meet the NPS-FM requirement of setting limits by 2025.
 The NPS-FM gives national direction for freshwater management, recognising it as a matter of national importance and that Te Mana o te Wai is integral.

 For more information, email firstname.lastname@example.org